Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Introduction

-Regarding the phenomenon observed on the RTP tokamak, previous modelings have linked electron thermal diffusivity $\chi_e$ to safety factor $q$ and suggested that the hollow $T_e$ profiles form when ECH is deposited precisely on top of an internal transport barrier located near a low order rational $q$ surface. \cite{Cardozo_1997, Hogeweij_1998,de_baar_99, Schilham_2001} Further simulation effort confirmed the presence of negative convective heat flux in the core, which sustains the observed hollow profiles.\cite{DeBaar2005, Mantica2005} Since future tokamaks such as ITER will employ ECH in their heating system, this type of dynamic could be prevalent when H-mode plasmas are produced with dominant ECH heating.
-While some questions regarding hollow $T_e$ profiles have been answered for the L-mode case, similar phenomena in H-mode discharges have not been closely examined.
+Regarding the phenomenon observed on the RTP tokamak, previous modelings have linked electron thermal diffusivity $\chi_e$ to safety factor $q$ and suggested that the hollow $T_e$ profiles form when ECH is deposited precisely on top of an internal transport barrier (ITB) \cite{Wolf2003} located near a low order rational $q$ surface \cite{Cardozo_1997, Hogeweij_1998,de_baar_99, Schilham_2001}.
+Further simulation effort confirmed the presence of negative convective heat flux in the core, which sustains the observed hollow profiles \cite{DeBaar2005, Mantica2005}.
+An outward heat convection that sustains the hollow $T_e$ profile is also observed in the LHD experiment \cite{tsujimura2022}, but is not linked to the rotational transform profiles.
+While some questions regarding hollow $T_e$ profiles have been answered for the L-mode case, similar phenomena and modification of core plasma transport in ECH dominant H-mode discharges have not been closely examined.

 A dedicated experiment was performed on DIII-D to study steady state hollow $T_e$ profiles with sharp gradient changes in H-mode discharges.
-Transport analysis highlights the presence of a region with reduced plasma transport, which is the characteristic of an internal transport barrier (ITB)\cite{Wolf2003}, near the plasma core during off-axis $T_e$ peaking.
+Transport analysis highlights the presence of a region with reduced plasma transport, which is the characteristic of an ITB, near the plasma core during off-axis $T_e$ peaking.
+Simulation efforts using a linear transport model also indicate a difference in core heat transport between L-mode and H-mode discharges.
 The present work aims to provide quantitative experimental data in order to promote theoretical investigation into the formation and stability of these unusual profiles.
-The experimental setup and results for this dedicated experiment are presented in Sec.\ref{sec:EXP}.
-Comparisons with a transport model is shown in Sec.\ref{sec:GEVOL}.
-Summary and future plans are given in Sec.\ref{sec:Sum}.
+The experimental setup and results for this dedicated experiment are presented in section \ref{sec:EXP}.
+Comparisons with the transport model is shown in section \ref{sec:GEVOL}.
+Finally, a conclusion will be given in section \ref{sec:Sum}.

-\section{Dedicated Experiment}
+\section{Dedicated experiment}